Navigating IRS Audits

-The IRS processes millions of tax returns every year.
-In fact, they processed an estimated 280.6 million withholding documents for tax year 2014.
-Because of this huge amount of information, the IRS only has the time and resources to take a closer look at a very small percentage of tax returns.
+The IRS processed an estimated 280.6 million withholding documents for tax year 2014.
+Because of this, the IRS only has the time and resources to take a closer look at a very small percentage of tax returns.
 This "closer look" is referred to as a tax audit.

-An audit verifies that your income and deductions are accurate.
-There are certain aspects of a tax return that trigger an audit.
-The IRS assumes that many of these triggers are signs of potential fraud or mistake.
+An audit attempts to verify that a taxpayer's income and deductions are accurate.
+There are certain aspects of a tax return that can more frequently trigger an audit.
 Below are a few of the items that may trigger an audit.

 - Excessive business expense deductions.
-Business owners want to take full advantage of the deductions available to them, but some of these deductions toe the line of being unethical.
-The IRS has information and charts that show the average business deductions for a business that earns a certain level of income.
-If your business expenses are above that average, then your return may get flagged.
-Unfortunately, the IRS does not tell you what this average is.
+Business owners want to take full advantage of the deductions available to them, but some claimed deductions may toe the line.
+The IRS has information and charts that show the average business deductions for businesses at certain income levels.
+If business expenses are above this average, a return may get flagged.

 - Self-Employed Individuals.
-If you have self-employment income, this may also be a red flag for the IRS.
-This is not an automatic trigger, however.
-If you have a home office and significant business expenses, but not much income, then the IRS will be more interested.
+If you have a home office and significant business expenses, but not much income, then the IRS will likely be more interested in your return.
 They want to be sure that your business is legitimate and not just a way to decrease taxable income from other sources.
 If you own rental properties and claim a loss of income, then the IRS may look at your tax return a little closer as well.

 Be sure to report all of your income and keep your business expenses reasonable, and you will better your chances of avoiding an audit.
-Accuracy is important, so report income and expenses exactly as they are in your documentation.
+Accuracy is important, so report income and expenses exactly as they appear in your documentation.
 You should also keep documentation that shows expenses and income in the event of an IRS audit.

 How to Appeal a Tax Dispute